Question 1: Date of diagnosis of primary disease for infusion

 If the exact diagnosis date is not known, use the process described in General Instructions, Guidelines for Completing Forms.

-Question 517 – 518: Did the recipient have an active or recent infection with a viral pathogen within 60 days of HCT?
-Hemophagocytic lymphohistiocytosis (HLH) only
+Questions 617 – 618: Did the recipient have an active or recent infection with a viral pathogen within 60 days of infusion?

-If the recipient did not have an active or recent infection with a viral pathogen, report No.
+If the recipient did not have an active or recent infection with a viral pathogen or it is unknown, report No.

 PCP Pneumocystis is a common fungal infection commonly affecting the lungs.
 Indicate if the recipient has ever been infected with PCP/PJP.